masagrator/PortalNXSideLoader/README.md

 All file names must be lower case.
 Modifying source code is unsupported for this mod.
 You would need to make your own hooks manually.

-Mods needs to have properly optimized CPU code, otherwise Switch will be choking.
+Mods need to have properly optimized CPU code, otherwise Switch will be choking.

 Example of properly optimized mod:
 - Portal Reloaded